lelayj/Getting-and-Cleaning-Data/README.md

 `sapply` returns here a matrix with 66 (= 68-2) rows and 180 columns, so that

 the names of the columns are made of the 180 levels, lexically ordered,
-the names of the rows are made of the last 66 names of the columns of DFms (in the same order), those of dffeatures$V2 indicating a measurement on the mean and standard deviation for each measurement.
+the names of the rows are made of the last 66 names of the columns of DFms (in the same order), those indicating a measurement on the mean and standard deviation for each measurement.
 Each column is made of the averages of these 66 variables for a given group.

 We have to transpose tdfaverage to get back the names of the rows as names of columns as they were in DFms :